 Katy is a member of the National Association of Productivity and Organizing Professionals (NAPO) and NAPO New England.

-Through NAPO, Katy has received the Residential Organizing Certificate. and the Workplace Productivity Certificate
+Through NAPO, Katy has received the Residential Organizing Certificate. the Workplace Productivity Certificate and the Life Transitions Certificate.

 Katy is also certified by QC Design School in Professional Organizing.